 One of the most tiring things to happen to an individual using a computer is looking for a feature, an app, a file on his computer without success.
-There are many things users search for on their computers other than music, applications, files and videos.
-They will search for as well as bookmarks, web browser history and specific words in documents.
+There are many things users search for on their computers other than music, applications, files, and videos.
+They will search for as well bookmarks, web browser history, and specific words in documents.

 Why You Need to Rebuild Spotlight on Mac

 From the introduction, it is evident why Spotlight needs to be rebuilt in the event the index of your Apple Mac and iOS system crashes.
 We have selected a few reasons why you should rebuild your Spotlight as highlighted below.

 - Searches will become tedious and completely impossible without a Spotlight.

 - Files such as PDFs, ePubs saved on Mac may become inaccessible when needed.

 - Accessing definitions on Apple’s built-in NewOxfordd dictionary becomes impossible without a rebuilt Spotlight.

 - Accessing the calculator function on your Mac is impossible without a Spotlight index.